-You’ll have to figure out how much you are willing to spend on a financial management system.
+You’ll have to figure out how much you are willing to spend on a financial management tool.
 The budget should also take into account the cost of setting up the software, training costs for employees, support and maintenance fees and upgrades.

 You don’t want sensitive financial information doing rounds in the office cafeteria, do you?
 Likewise, the problem with giving everyone unrestricted access is that there is every chance that your financial data is under risk.
 Limiting access too much could make it hard for your employees to do their tasks efficiently.
-You need a finance management tool with granular roles so you can control who gets access to what.
+You need a financial management tool with granular roles so you can control who gets access to what.

 Cloud vs. On-Premise